 - Solution experts provide one-on-one engineering support and DFX.

-- Solution experts always seek to save clients' costs by the latest technologies and PCBA manufacturing optimization.
+- Solution experts always seek to save clients' costs with the latest technologies and PCBA manufacturing optimization.

 - For $5,000+ orders, complete PCBA samples and functional tests for PCBA manufacturing are free.